GIScience/openrouteservice/docs/api-reference/endpoints/directions/routing-options.md

 For structure refer to the [examples](#examples).

 ::: warning
-Some of the options below rely on auxiliary data included on the graph, see [External storages](../../../run-instance/configuration/ors/engine/profiles.md#ext_storages)
+Some of the options below rely on auxiliary data included in the graph, see [External storages](../../../run-instance/configuration/ors/engine/profiles.md#ext_storages)
 :::

 ## Available parameters